Piriya Vidai: Production

 Piriya Vidai is a remake of the 1970 Telugu film Thalla?
 Pellama?, written by N. T. Rama Rao.
+A set costing ₹3 lakh was built for the film.

 Soundtrack

 The soundtrack was composed by G. K. Venkatesh, and lyrics were written by Vaali.

-Reception
+Release and reception

-Kanthan of Kalki praised the cast performances, but criticised Srikanth's direction.
+Piriya Vidai was released on 15 August 1975.
+Kanthan of Kalki praised the cast performances and A. S. Prakasam's dialogues, but criticised Srikanth's direction.
 The film failed commercially; Prasad felt this was due to the story "being unsuitable for Tamil audience" and miscasting.